-If your death occurs during a year when the federal estate tax is in effect, then whether your estate will be liable for federal estate taxes will depend on the value of your gross estate, the amount of debt you owe at the time of your death, the total expenses that will be incurred while settling your estate, and any deductions that your estate can take.
-Here is how to figure out an estimate of your estate tax liability.
+Whether your estate is liable for federal estate taxes depends on several factors: the value of your gross estate, the amount of debt you owe at the time of your death, the total expenses incurred while settling your estate, and any deductions that your estate is eligible to take.

 Determine the Value of Your Net Estate

-- Transfers to a spouse who is a U.S. citizen, including outright transfers by right of survivorship and transfers made to a trust that qualifies for the unlimited marital deduction, such as the "A Trust" established when using AB Trust planning or ABC Trust planning.
+Include outright transfers by right of survivorship and transfers made to a trust that qualifies for the unlimited marital deduction, such as the "A trust" that's established when you're using AB trust planning or ABC trust planning.

 Determine Your Federal Estate Tax Liability

-Your taxable estate is then multiplied by 40% to arrive at your federal estate tax liability, which in this example equals $64,000:
+Your taxable estate is then multiplied by the 40% tax rate to arrive at your federal estate tax liability, which in this example equals $804,000.